Andrés Torres (baseball): Early life

-Torres was born in Paterson, New Jersey, and moved to Aguada, Puerto Rico, with his family when he was one year old.
+Andrés Yungo Torres Feliciano Jr. was born on January 26, 1978, in Paterson, New Jersey.
+Torres moved with his family to Aguada, Puerto Rico when he was one year old.
 He played very little baseball as a child in Puerto Rico, and did not become serious about becoming a professional baseball player until he was 18.
-He attended Dr. Carlos Gonzalez High School and Miami-Dade Community College.
+He attended Dr. Carlos Gonzalez High School.

+College career

+Torres enrolled at Miami-Dade Community College.
 At Miami-Dade, he was a track and field star, running the 100 meters in 10.37 seconds.

+Professional career

+Drafts and minor leagues

-In 1997, the Florida Marlins drafted him in the 23rd round of the Major League Baseball Draft, but he chose not to sign.
+In 1997, the Florida Marlins drafted Torres in the 23rd round of the Major League Baseball draft, but he chose not to sign.
 He was then drafted by the Detroit Tigers in the fourth round of the 1998 Major League Baseball draft, and that time he signed.

-Career

-Detroit Tigers (2002–2004)

 Torres failed to bat higher than .236 his first two years in the minors, but he did steal several bases.
 However, in 2000, while playing for the Single-A advanced Lakeland Tigers of the Florida State League, Torres posted what was arguably the best minor league season in his career.
 With Lakeland, he batted .296 while leading the league with 65 stolen bases.
 During that season, he was promoted to the Double-A Jacksonville Suns of the Southern League for a short period of time; however, he struggled with Jacksonville, batting just .148.
 Detroit switched their Double-A affiliate to the Erie SeaWolves of the Eastern League in 2001; Torres spent the season with them but was limited to 64 games because of shoulder surgery.
 He batted .294 with 74 hits and 19 stolen bases.

+Torres was considered Detroit's "leadoff hitter of the future" in 2002, according to Jason Beck of MLB.com.
+He began the season with the Triple-A Toledo Mud Hens of the International League.

 2002

-Torres was considered Detroit's "leadoff hitter of the future" in 2002, according to Jason Beck of MLB.com.
-He began the season with the Triple-A Toledo Mud Hens of the International League but was soon called up by the Detroit Tigers on April 7.
+Torres was soon called up by the Detroit Tigers on April 7.
 He made his major league debut that same day and notched his first hit, a triple against CC Sabathia in a 5-1 loss to the Cleveland Indians.
 He batted .211 and was sent back to Toledo on April 26 after he had no hits in 12 at bats during a series against the Kansas City Royals.
 In 115 games for Toledo, Torres batted .266, tying Nick Punto for the league lead with 42 stolen bases, tying Omar Infante for fourth in the league in triples (eight), and finishing fourth in the league with 80 runs scored.
 The Tigers initially chose not to call up Torres in September when rosters expanded; he did not rejoin them until September 20 following injuries to Bobby Higginson and Hiram Bocachica.
 In 19 games (70 at bats) with the Tigers, Torres batted .200 with 14 hits, three runs batted in (RBI), and two stolen bases.